Prof Barbara Mable

 However, research within the group has also focused on a wider range of other topics, focused on conservation genetics, adaptation to changing environments, and understanding drivers of biotic interactions (including host-vector-pathogen systems, microbiome diversity, and evolution of resistance).
 I have also supervised master's and undergraduate projects on a wide range of subjects, mostly related to systematics and molecular ecology.
 There has thus been a shift in my focus recently more towards thinking about the relative importance of genetic variation in general: how critical is it for adaptation and can genetics be used effectively to inform management interventions for conservation and disease mitigation?

-Current projects lead by PhD or Master’s students include: 1) assessing diversity of the rhizosphere of plants in the genus Brassica in relation to ploidy, mating system and population genetic structure (Elizabeth Mittell, PhD candidate); 2) developing molecular markers to inform translocation strategies for fenced populations of Southern White Rhinoceros in Botswana (Tarid Puriyosoto, PhD candidat); 3) assessing levels of genetic variation in protected populations of Northern Black Rhinoceros across Tanzania (Ronald Mellya, MSc); 4) investigating the genetic and ecological drivers of resistance in parasitic nematodes of sheep (Sam Brown, PhD candidate).
+Ongoing projects led by current or former PhD students include: 1) assessing diversity of the rhizosphere of plants in the genus Brassica in relation to cultivar and population genetic structure (Elizabeth Mittell, PhD awarded in 2019); 2) developing molecular markers to inform translocation strategies for fenced populations of Southern White Rhinoceros in Botswana (Tarid Purisotayo, PhD awarded in 2020); 3) assessing levels of genetic variation in protected populations of Northern Black Rhinoceros across Tanzania (Ronald Mellya, PhD candidate); 4) investigating the genetic and ecological drivers of resistance in parasitic nematodes of sheep (Sam Brown, PhD candidate); 5) conservation genetics and rewilding of Exmoor ponies (Debbie Davy, PhD candidate; 6) genomic selection for immune function in cattle (Chooyoung Kamonchanok, PhD candidate) and 7) genomic diversity of Begonia in New Guinea (Hannah Wilson, PhD candidate).

 Figure 1.
 Some of the research questions and study organisms that I have focused on: a) evolution of mating systems and polyploidy in grey treefrogs (Hyla versicolor); b) evolution of mating systems and polyploidy in rock cress (Arabidopsis lyrata); c) conservation genetics of African wild dogs; d) evolution of resistance to acaricides in European red mites (Panonychus ulmi); e) evolution of resistance to anthelmintics in nematodes infecting livestock; f) host-pathogen-vector dynamics (e.g. multiple species of tsetse flies feed on a wide range of wild and domestic hosts and can transmit multiple species of trypanosomes).